rdiankov/openrave/docs/en/command_line_tools.rst

 openrave
 --------

-Simple executable written in C++ that can start an OpenRAVE environment and load problems.
+Simple executable written in C++ that can start an OpenRAVE environment and load modules.
 It provides simple configuration of parameters for easy testing.

 It is possible to save robots into